IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

     extension with such records, and this naming convention means that it's still pretty clear where the field names were brought into scope.

-    To avoid long lines, it is something useful to use record deconstruction in local bindings:
+    To avoid long lines, it is sometimes useful to use record deconstruction in local bindings:

     ```haskell
     foo someRecord =